 PwC, The Global State of Information Security Survey 2017

 Any organisation considering moving data and applications to a cloud, virtual or hybrid environment, however, must ensure their critical assets are protected.
 Effective cloud security management requires the ability to continuously monitor networks to detect and respond to threats swiftly and effectively.

 While there is a growing range of cloud monitoring solutions on the market to help organisations achieve greater visibility of cloud environments, familiar challenges persist.
-These include purchasing the right systems, integrating and optimising them to achieve best results and recruiting the security experts needed to perform 24/7 monitoring, incident triage and response.
+These include purchasing the right systems, integrating and optimising them to achieve best results and recruiting the security experts needed to perform 24/7 security monitoring, event triage and incident response.

 Signs that your cloud network could be under attack include:

 • Network scanning

 • User privilege escalation